Your Cart

 How do I know when my acid neutralizer needs more media?

 Open the dome hole on top of the tank and look inside.
 If the media level has dropped 4-6 inches below the opening, it's time to add more.
 You can also test your output water: if the pH is starting to drop below 7.0, the media bed may be getting low.
-Most homeowners check every 6 months and refill as needed.
+Most homeowners check the level about once a year and top off every 18 to 36 months as needed.
 See our servicing guide for the full process.